-Follow these steps to secure an Excel file with password.
+Follow these steps to secure an Excel file using the excel password protection feature.

 In Excel, head to File > Info.
 Select Protect Workbook, then Encrypt with Password from the dropdown menu.